 NATIONAL WOMEN’S LUNG HEALTH WEEK

-National Women’s Lung Health Week—May 6-12, 2018—is part of LUNG FORCE, a national movement led by the American Lung Association in an effort to bring more awareness to lung cancer and lung health.
+National Women’s Lung Health Week—May 10 to 16, 2020—is part of LUNG FORCE, a national movement led by the American Lung Association in an effort to bring more awareness to lung cancer and lung health.
 The goal of this week is to unite women to stand together with a collective strength and determination to lead the fight against lung cancer and for lung health.

 According to the American Lung Association:

 - Every five minutes, a woman in the US is told she has lung cancer.

 - Lung cancer is the #1 cancer killer of women in the US, surpassing breast cancer in 1987.

 - As the number one cancer killer of women in the US, lung cancer kills almost twice as many women as any other cancer.